mysql/mysql-shell/ext/polyglot/README.txt

 - 1) Copy the GraalVM Polyglot API sources from GRAALJDK_ROOT to this project.
 - 2) Apply the patches in the polyglot-nativeapi/patches folder to the copied sources.
-- 3) Build the native library for the GraalVM Polyglot Native API
+- 3) Build the JIT Executor library

-The native library for the GraalVM Polyglot Native API library will be built at the following path:
+The JIT Executor library library will be built at the following path:

 polyglot-nativeapi-native-library/target